Best Cave Diving Destinations - Bluewater Dive Travel

 Photo by Nirupam Nigam.

 The Dominican Republic offers some excellent ocean diving as well as whale snorkeling trips at certain times of the year, therefore there are plenty of dive resorts to chose from.
-Many of the operators close to Bayahibe also offer cavern diving excursions, and a few specialist centers run cave diving training and can guide qualified cave divers.
+Many operators close to Bayahibe also offer cavern diving excursions, and a few specialist centers run cave diving training and can guide qualified cave divers.

 Visibility: Excellent due to the lack of particles in the water.